A care guide from Luca Designs for real leather jackets

 Cautions for Your Leather:

-Leather absorbs smells, fumes, smoke and other airborne nastiness, like pesticides.
-Keep pesticides and mothballs away from leather.
+- Leather absorbs smells, fumes, smoke, and other airborne nastiness, like pesticides.
+Keep pesticides and mothballs away from the leather.
 It can absorb those smells.

 Leather Care for Your Awesome Luca Designs Leather Jacket: